brooswajne/medicspot-assignment/QUESTIONS.md

     console.log(bar(2))
 ```

+## Question 5

-Qs5: Explain how the following function would be used
+Explain how the following function would be used

 ```js
     function double(a, done) {